-The problem with that being that when you feed your dog a healthy and high-quality diet, he will not need to take a multivitamin.
+The problem with that is that when you feed your dog a healthy and high-quality diet, he will not need to take a multivitamin.

 If, after consulting with your vet, your vet recommends multivitamin support, consider a multivitamin rather than a more expensive formula with the same ingredients.

 Electrolyte formula – Depending upon the time of year, the exercise routine your dog is taking part in, and his overall health, an electrolyte formula is always good to keep on hand.

-Bully Max 30/20 High Performance dog food is one of the better known brands, but any other performance dog food would work just as well and you don't necessarily need to use this specific formula.
+Bully Max 30/20 High Performance dog food is one of the better-known brands, but any other performance dog food would work just as well, and you don't necessarily need to use this specific formula.

 Muscle Bully Protein Supplement is currently the most popular option.
-However, many argue whether this is necessary at all, since many dogs can get all these nutrients from regular dog food.
+However, many argue whether this is necessary at all since many dogs can get all these nutrients from regular dog food.

 Exercise for Pit Bull Muscle Gaining

 As mentioned previously, it is important not to begin any serious bulking up or conditioning with a Pit Bull under the age of 18 months.

 Building muscle in a Pit Bull should be done using the dog’s natural strength.

-This type of activity should begin with using only light weights, professional harnesses, and under the supervision of a professional trainer.
+This type of activity should begin with using only light weights and professional harnesses and under the supervision of a professional trainer.

 Without the supervision of a knowledgeable trainer, you can quite easily overtax your dog and cause him injury.